-Each year, in accordance with these regulations, the Department publishes lists of key monitoring points (5 per term in terms 1 and 2 and a smaller number in term 3).
+Each year, there are a number monitoring points (5 per term in terms 1 and 2 and a smaller number in term 3).
 Missing any 1 of these monitoring points in a year will result in your being asked to discuss the situation with your tutor, whilst missing more will result in an escalation to a discussion with the Director of Studies and ultimately to the initiation of requirement to withdraw procedures.
-In fact we will normally intervene much earlier than these University requirments.
+In fact we will normally intervene much earlier than these University requirements.

-You should keep your tutor informed of any illness that interferes significantly with your studies, and if this situation continues for more than a few days you will need to submit a sick note.
+You should keep your tutor informed of any illness that interferes significantly with your studies and, if this situation continues for more than a few days, you will need to submit evidence.
 A note signed by your medical practioner is required in the following circumstances:

 - you are absent from a formal University examination due to illness

-- you seek an extension to a submission deadline for a piece of work that counts towards your final degree, or are absent from such an assessment for 7 or more consecutive days.
-(N.b. we will usually waive this for minor pieces of work like laboratory notebooks)
+- you seek an extension to a submission deadline for a piece of work that counts towards your final degree.
+(N.B. we will sometimes waive this for minor pieces of work like laboratory notebooks)

 - you are absent from classes for an extended period due to an illness and we request a certificate.